List of Central American and Caribbean Games records in athletics

-by athletes who are representing one of the ODECABE's member federations.
+by athletes who are representing one of the Centro Caribe Sports member federations.

 Both the initial records and the records broken in 2010 can be found on the official Games webpage.

 Records for defunct events were assembled from the gbrathletics website.
 Wind info, relay teams and results for combined events for early competitions can be found on the CACAC webpage.